Learjet 23: Development

-Recognizing the potential of the Swiss-designed single-engine ground-attack FFA P-16 fighter jet, William (Bill) Powell Lear, Sr. established Swiss American Aviation Corporation (SAAC) to produce a two-engined passenger version: the SAAC-23 Execujet.
+Recognizing the potential of the FFA P-16 fighter jet, a Swiss single-engine ground-attack plane designed by Flug- und Fahrzeugwerke Altenrhein (FFA), William (Bill) Powell Lear, Sr. established Swiss American Aviation Corporation (SAAC) to produce a two-engined passenger version: the SAAC-23 Execujet.
 The company moved to Wichita, Kansas and was renamed Lear Jet Corporation.
-Production began on the first Model 23 Lear Jet on February 7, 1962.
+Production began on the first Model 23 Lear Jet on 7 February 1962.
 The first flight took place on 7 October 1963 with test pilots Hank Beaird and Bob Hagen.
 On 4 June 1964, the prototype crashed soon after takeoff, when the pilot inadvertently deployed the wing spoilers while demonstrating an engine failure on takeoff.
 Eventually determined to be pilot error, this mishap did not deter the Federal Aviation Agency (later the Federal Aviation Administration) from awarding the Lear Jet 23 its type certificate on 31 July 1964.
-On October 13, 1964, the first production aircraft was delivered.
+On 13 October 1964, the first production aircraft was delivered.

 Production ended in 1966 after one hundred and one aircraft had been delivered.
 In 1998, thirty nine Model 23s were estimated to remain in use.
 Twenty seven are known to have been lost or damaged beyond repair through accidents, the most recent being in 2008.

 Noise compliance

-In 2013, the FAA modified 14 CFR part 91 rules to prohibit the operation of jets weighing 75,000 pounds or less that are not stage 3 noise compliant after December 31, 2015.
+In 2013, the FAA modified 14 CFR part 91 rules to prohibit the operation of jets weighing 75,000 pounds or less that are not stage 3 noise compliant after 31 December 2015.
 The Learjet 23 is listed explicitly in Federal Register 78 FR 39576.
-Any Learjet 23s that have not been modified by installing Stage 3 noise compliant engines or have not had "hushkits" installed for non-compliant engines will not be permitted to fly in the contiguous 48 states after December 31, 2015.
-14 CFR §91.883 Special flight authorizations for jet airplanes weighing 75,000 pounds or less – lists special flight authorizations that may be granted for operation after December 31, 2015.
+Any Learjet 23s that have not been modified by installing Stage 3 noise compliant engines or have not had "hushkits" installed for non-compliant engines will not be permitted to fly in the contiguous 48 states after 31 December 2015.
+14 CFR § 91.883 Special flight authorizations for jet airplanes weighing 75,000 pounds or less – lists special flight authorizations that may be granted for operation after 31 December 2015.